-Intent: We have a diverse curriculum which aspires to respond to the local and national agenda both intelligently and creatively in order to ensure all our pupils receive a high quality learning experience at all times.
+Intent: We have a diverse curriculum that aspires to respond to the local and national agenda both intelligently and creatively to ensure all our pupils receive a high-quality learning experience at all times.
 We are proud of our ambitious curriculum vision.
-Not only are we fully committed to ensure our curriculum reflects the community that we serve, we are clear that the key strands are fully embedded throughout all lessons and extracurricular opportunities from Year 7 to Year 11.
+Not only are we fully committed to ensuring our curriculum reflects the community that we serve, but we are also clear that the key strands are fully embedded throughout all lessons and extracurricular opportunities from Year 7 to Year 11.

 Key Stage 3 (KS3):

 In Years 7 and 8, all pupils study National Curriculum subjects, complemented by a technology and creative arts carousel, delivered in specialised classrooms with dedicated resources and equipment.

 At the end of Year 8, pupils are offered the opportunity to hone their skills in two subjects of their choice from the carousel as well as some new subjects.
 These are called the 'mini options' and pupils can choose from a range of academic and vocational subjects.